cwgreene/dorat/README.md

 # Usage

-As of the initial release, you'll need to edit the script and update the path to your Ghidra scripts directory and the Ghidra main directory.
-Future revisions will use either environment variables or a file override.
+You will need to run `dorat --config` on the first run to point `dorat` at your ghidra installation and scripts directory.

 ```
 usage: dorat.py [-h] [--binary BINARY] [--script SCRIPT] [--show-stderr]